wso2-attic/ballerina-integrator/README.md

 service<http:Service> travelAgencyService bind travelAgencyEP {
 ```

-- Here we have used ``  @kubernetes:Deployment `` to specify the Docker image name which will be created as part of building this service.
+- Here we have used ``  @kubernetes:Deployment `` to specify the Docker image name that will be created as part of building this service.
 - We have also specified `` @kubernetes:Service `` so that it will create a Kubernetes service, which will expose the Ballerina service that is running on a Pod.
 - In addition we have used `` @kubernetes:Ingress ``, which is the external interface to access your service (with path `` /`` and host name ``ballerina.guides.io``)